top of page

 There are different types of safari guide jobs, depending mostly on qualifications and experience.
 Entry-level safari guides are currently known as CATHSSETA Nature Site Guides (NQF2).

-As safari guides work and gain hours, animal encounters and experience, they may take on additional responsibilities.
-The most common job titles are field guide, safari guide, nature guide, senior field guide and head field guide.
+As safari guides work and gain hours, animal encounters, and experience, they may take on additional responsibilities.
+The most common job titles are field guide, safari guide, nature guide, senior safari guide and head safari guide.

-Bushwise provides recruitment services for all its students and alumni to find the best safari guide job for them.
+Bushwise provides recruitment services for all its students and alumni to find the best field guide job for them.
 Contact us directly to take advantage of the Bushwise recruitment service.
-You can also find advertisements for field guide jobs on many job boards online or directly on lodge and reserve websites.
+You can also find advertisements for safari guide jobs on many job boards online or directly on lodge and reserve websites.

 How do I become a safari guide?

-The best way to train for a field guide job is with a field guide course, or CATHSSETA course, through a training provider like Bushwise.
-Bushwise offers CATHSSETA-accredited training through our Bushwise International Safari Guide course and Bushwise 60-day Safari Guide course.
+The best way to train for a safari guide job is with a safari guide course, or CATHSSETA course, through a training provider like Bushwise.
+Bushwise offers CATHSSETA-accredited training through our IFGA Safari Guide Course 6/12 Months and IFGA Safari Guide Short Course 2 Months.
 Through this in-person and campus-based course, you’ll gain the knowledge and skills you need to excel in this industry.

 Through this course you can get all the certifications you need to qualify for safari guide jobs, including: